A Certifiable Machine Learning-Based Pipeline to Predict Fatigue Life of Aircraft Structures: Conclusions

 {\bf Acknowledgments --} The authors acknowledge funding from project TIFON (PLEC2023-010251) funded by MCIN/AEI/10.13039/501100011033, Spain.
-LL acknowledges partial support from projects MISLAND (PID2020-114324GB-C22), CSxAI (PID2024-157526NB-I00) and MdM Seal of Excellence (CEX2021-001164-M) funded by MICIU/AEI/10.13039/501100011033 and from the European Commission Chips Joint Undertaking project No. 101194363 (NEHIL).
+LL acknowledges partial support from projects MISLAND (PID2020-114324GB-C22), project CSxAI (PID2024-157526NB-I00) funded by MICIU/AEI/10.13039/501100011033/FEDER, UE, project MdM Seal of Excellence (CEX2021-001164-M) funded by MICIU/AEI/10.13039/501100011033 and from the European Commission Chips Joint Undertaking project No. 101194363 (NEHIL).
 Finally, all authors gratefully acknowledge the Universidad Politécnica de Madrid (www.upm.es) for providing computing resources on Magerit Supercomputer.